x-ji/kraken_api/README.md

     ...}
 ```

-For the full range of API methods and their corresponding parameters please refer to the [Kraken documentation](https://www.kraken.com/help/api).
+For the full list of API methods please refer to the [Kraken documentation](https://www.kraken.com/help/api) and the [package documentation](https://hexdocs.pm/kraken_api).
+The [Kraken documentation](https://www.kraken.com/help/api) also contains all the possible parameters to the methods.

+## License
+kraken_api is released under the MIT License.
+See LICENSE file for more information.